Zelirian/ucalyptus/README.md

 Other than this, I have previously worked at Indian Space Research Organisation and Indian Statistical Institute Kolkata where I worked on Microwave Image Processing and Hyperspectral Deep Learning respectively.

-In my free time , I read about Biblical mythology and Philosophy and an ardent fan of Nietzsche and Albert Camus.

 Feel free to  discuss anything [here](https://github.com/ucalyptus/ucalyptus/discussions/1).

 ## Research Papers